 Gary S. Becker (1930–2014) pioneered study in the fields of human capital, economics of the family, and economic analysis of crime, addiction, discrimination, and more.
 He won the 1992 Nobel Prize in Economic Sciences “for having extended the domain of microeconomic analysis to a wide range of human behavior and interaction, including non-market behavior.”

-His achievements and honors are too numerous to list, but a few stand out.
-He has received the John Bates Clark Medal, the Seidman Award, and the first social science Award of Merit from the National Institutes of Health.
-More recently, he was awarded the National Medal of Science and the Presidential Medal of Freedom, the nation’s highest civilian award.
+Among his numerous achievements and honors, a few stand out.
+He received the John Bates Clark Medal, the Seidman Award, and the first social science Award of Merit from the National Institutes of Health.
+He also was awarded the National Medal of Science and the Presidential Medal of Freedom, the nation’s highest civilian award.